 Rhododendron - Government Camp home prices are not only among the most expensive in Oregon, but Rhododendron - Government Camp real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Rhododendron - Government Camp isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rhododendron - Government Camp are a mix of both white- and blue-collar jobs.
+Rhododendron - Government Camp is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Rhododendron - Government Camp is a town of managers, service providers, and professionals.
 There are especially a lot of people living in Rhododendron - Government Camp who work in management occupations (23.03%), food service (13.71%), and sales jobs (8.51%).

 Of important note, Rhododendron - Government Camp is also a town of artists.
 Rhododendron - Government Camp has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Rhododendron - Government Camp’s character.